 - D'Estrées awaited the corps of M. de Souvré and M. de Chevert and part of the Duc d’Orléans's Corps.
 The French main army arrived at Corvey.
 D'Estrées established two pontoon bridges at Tonenburg.

 - D'Armentières marched from Blankenau to Luchtringen.

-- According to the advices that he had received, the Maréchal suspended the advance of the Duc d’Orléans' Corps (28 bns and 32 sqns) which was heading for Hesse.
-The Prince remained with the army.
+- Reacting to the advices that he had received, the Maréchal d’Estrées suspended the advance of the Duc d’Orléans' Corps (28 bns and 32 sqns), which was heading for Hesse.
+The Prince de Beauvau remained with the army.

 - D'Estrées sent Contades to Kassel with 4 infantry brigades and 20 sqns.
-From Parbourg (maybe Warburg or Passberg?), Contades informed that he met the Great Esquire of the Landgrave who assured him of the submission of the country and of the willingness of this prince to supply the French army with all the help that his country could afford.
+From Parbourg (maybe Warburg or Passberg?), Contades reported that he had met the Great Esquire of the Landgrave of Hesse Kassel who assured him of the submission of the country and of the willingness of this prince to supply the French army with all the help that his country could afford.
 Contades received hostages to guarantee the agreement and French troops marched to occupy Kassel.